-Proposals 2, 3, 4 and 5 (the receipt of Aon's annual report and accounts, ratification of the appointment of Ernst & Young US as Aon's independent registered public accounting firm for 2014, appointment of Ernst & Young UK as our statutory auditor and authorizing our Board of Directors to determine auditor remuneration) are each considered a routine matter under the rules of the New York Stock Exchange (the "NYSE").
+Proposals 2, 3, 4 and 5 (the receipt of Aon's annual report and accounts, ratification of the appointment of Ernst & Young US as Aon's independent registered public accounting firm for 2015, appointment of Ernst & Young UK as our statutory auditor and authorizing our Board of Directors to determine auditor remuneration) are each considered a routine matter under the rules of the New York Stock Exchange (the "NYSE").
 A broker, bank or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected to occur in connection with Proposals 2, 3, 4 or 5.

-Proposals 1, 6, 7, 8, 9 and 10 (the re-election of directors by way of separate ordinary resolutions, the advisory vote on executive compensation, the vote on the directors' remuneration policy, the advisory vote on the directors' remuneration report, the approval of the amended and restated Aon plc 2011 Incentive Compensation Plan and the approval of the form of share repurchase contracts and repurchase counterparties) are matters considered non-routine under the rules of the NYSE.
+Proposals 1, 6, 7, 8, 9, 10 and 11 (the re-election of directors by way of separate ordinary resolutions, the advisory vote on executive compensation, the advisory vote on the directors' remuneration report, the approval of the form of share repurchase contracts and repurchase counterparties, the authorization of our directors to allot shares, the authorization of our directors to allot shares free from preemption rights and the authorization of the Company to make political donations and expenditures) are matters considered non-routine under the rules of the NYSE.
 A broker, bank or other nominee may not vote on these non-routine matters without specific voting instructions from the beneficial owner.
-As a result, there may be broker non-votes with respect to Proposals 1, 6, 7, 8, 9 and 10.
+As a result, there may be broker non-votes with respect to Proposals 1, 6, 7, 8, 9, 10 and 11.